UPPMAX/install-methods/apps/R_packages/R_packages-3.6.1-install-README.md

 External packages
 -----------------

+Several R packages found here are not on CRAN or BioConductor, as a result of either user requests or requirements by other modules.

+* For a github-hosted package that is not part of CRAN, see ASCAT, rrbgen or STITCH.
+If the instructions of the package recommend using something like `devtools::github_install("repository/packagename")`, then the package is one of these.
+* For an "expired" CRAN package that is still in its archive, see igraph0.
+* For a "custom" R package that is part of another module, see dnase2tf.
+This latter one uses a command within R.

+### ASCAT

-Install a non-CRAN package ASCAT.
+Install a non-CRAN package ASCAT, hosted on github.
 Download the latest release here (https://github.com/Crick-CancerGenomics/ascat/releases).

     mkdir -p /sw/apps/R_packages/$VERSION/external_packages
     cd /sw/apps/R_packages/$VERSION/external_packages
     ASCAT_VERSION=2.5.2
     [[ -f ASCAT_${ASCAT_VERSION}.tar.gz ]] || wget --timestamping https://github.com/Crick-CancerGenomics/ascat/releases/download/v${ASCAT_VERSION}/ASCAT_${ASCAT_VERSION}.tar.gz
     R CMD INSTALL ASCAT_${ASCAT_VERSION}.tar.gz

+### igraph0

 Also, install an outdated package `igraph0`, which has been superseded by `igraph` (installed above) but needed by some older procedures.